Oléron: History

+Oléron has been known since the 1st century, where Pliny the Elder refers to it in his Natural History as Uliaros ("in aquitanico sinu Vliaros").

+Towards the end of the 3rd century, the Roman emperor Probus extended the privilege of owning vineyards and producing wine to all Gauls, and this led to a culture of winemaking developing on the island.
+This lasted until the end of the 19th century, when the arrival of phylloxera decimated almost all the vines.
+The vineyards did not recover, and grape production today is mainly for Cognac bois ordinaires.

 In the 7th and 8th century, the island, along with Ré, formed the Vacetae Insulae or Vacetian Islands, according to the Cosmographia.
-Vaceti being another name for the Vascones, the reference is evidence to Basque (Gascon) settlement or control of the islands by that date.
+Vaceti was another name for the Vascones, the reference is seen evidence of Basque (Gascon) control of the islands by that time.

-It was at Oléron in about 1152 to 1160 that Eleanor of Aquitaine introduced the first 'maritime' or 'admiralty' laws in that part of the world: the Rolls of Oleron.
+It was at Oléron in about 1152 to 1160 that Eleanor of Aquitaine introduced the first 'maritime' or 'admiralty' laws in that part of the world: the Rolls of Oléron.
 In 1306, Edward I of England granted the island to his son, Edward II, as part of the Duchy of Aquitaine.

-On 20 March 1586, the island was taken by Agrippa d'Aubigné.
+In 1793, during the French Revolution, the villages of the isle of Oléron were renamed.
+The Château d'Oléron became "Equality", Saint-Trojan became "La Montagne", Dolus became "Sans-Culotte", Saint-Pierre became "La Fraternité" and Saint-Georges became "L'Unité".
+The overall territory of Oléron became the island of Liberty.
+A few years later, the original names were given back to the villages and towns.

 During the Second World War, the island was occupied by German forces and fortified.
 It was liberated by Free French Forces in an amphibious assault code-named Operation Jupiter on 29 April 1945.
-The French cruiser Duquesne fired 550 heavy shells at the German artillery batteries.
-The garrison surrendered on the following day.
+The French cruiser Duquesne fired 550 heavy shells at the German artillery batteries, and the garrison surrendered on the following day.

+The isle of Oléron is known today for the quality of its oyster production.

+On 5 November 2025, a driver deliberately drove into a crowd of pedestrians and cyclists while shouting "Allahu Akbar" in Dolus-d'Oléron, injuring at least five people, including two critically.